These are the most common FAQs we receive about the campsite.

 If you like a really good walk with a pub at the end, you can walk to the St Govan’s Inn in Bosherston.
 The first part (about 15 minutes) is on the road down to Bosherston Lily Ponds but the rest of the beautiful route is on footpaths around the lily ponds.
 It’s more than an hour’s walk, depending how much you take in the sights.
 You could also make a day of it by walking via the beach at Broad Haven South.

 Yes!
 We welcome dogs with responsible owners on the campsite.
 However, dogs MUST stay on a lead (long lead or tether is fine) on the camping field and the grounds.
-We have free range chickens and we are next to a dairy farm.
+We have free range chickens visiting from next door and we are next to a dairy farm.
 Children (and sometimes their parents!) run barefoot in the field – this is one of the simplest joys of being a child and is spoiled if you run through dog poo.